dbriones49/VLAN-Configuration/README.md

 Finally, we can retest the ping from PC0 to PC3 between VLANS.
-The ping confims a response.
+The ping confirms a response.
 And all connection cables now reflect Green.